-- (b) Amount due from subsidiaries are unsecured, interest free and repayable on demand. - (c) Included in other receivables and deposits of the Group are: - (i) a deposit of RM500,000 (2020: RM500,000) paid to a third party for a joint development project entered into by a subsidiary.
+- (c) Included in other receivables and deposits of the Group are: - a deposit of RM500,000 (2021: RM500,000) paid to a third party for a joint development project entered into by a subsidiary.

-Movements in the allowance for impairment losses of other receivables are as follows:
+There is no movement in the allowance for impairment losses in other receivables during the financial year.